Housebuilders vow to pay £100m after probe into information-sharing

 “Alongside these measures, the housebuilders we investigated have agreed to pay £100 million towards affordable homes programmes, which will help communities up and down the country.”

-As well as the payment, the housebuilders have agreed legally-binding commitments not to share commercially sensitive information with rivals, such as the prices that houses were sold for.
+As well as the payment, the housebuilders have agreed legally-binding commitments not to share commercially sensitive information with rivals, such as the prices that houses were sold for, except in “limited circumstances”, the CMA said.

-They have also said they will work with the Home Builders Federation and Homes for Scotland to develop industry-wide guidance on information sharing.
+They have also agreed to work with the Home Builders Federation and Homes for Scotland to develop industry-wide guidance on information sharing.

 The original probe involved eight builders, but Barratt and Redrow have since merged.